adobe/helix-simulator/CONTRIBUTING.md

 ## Coding Styleguides

-We enforce a coding styleguide using `eslint`.
+We enforce a coding style guide using `eslint`.
 As part of your build, run `npm run lint` to check if your code is conforming to the style guide.
 We do the same for every PR in our CI, so PRs will get rejected if they don't follow the style guide.

-You can fix some of the issues automatically by running `npx eslint . --fix`.
+You can fix some of the issues automatically by running `npx eslint. --fix`.

 ## Commit Message Format